CyrusCce/creditcard_fraud/README.md

 - Comparison of CNN performance with traditional machine learning models.
 - Analysis of results and recommendations for model deployment.

-Handling Imbalanced Data
-Given the highly imbalanced dataset, the project uses the following techniques to address class imbalance:
-- Synthetic Minority Over-sampling Technique (SMOTE): Increases the minority class by creating synthetic samples based on k-nearest neighbors.
-- Random UnderSampling Technique (RUS): Randomly removes samples from the majority class to achieve a desired balance.
-Combining SMOTE with RUS yielded optimal results, achieving an ROC score of 1.

 Statistical Analysis and Recommendations
 Although both logistic regression and CNN models achieved high test accuracy, the CNN model demonstrated a higher accuracy score, indicating its superior capability in complex pattern recognition tasks like credit card fraud detection.
 This leads to the following recommendations:
 - SMOTE followed by RUS: To address class imbalance, using a combination of SMOTE and RUS is recommended, leading to improved model performance.